 – Fine Motor Skill development – Playing with sensory bins is a great way to develop those skills!
 This activity provides lots of pinching and slippery ice to hold and touch!

 – Arctic Animals – This is a fun way to introduce Arctic animals to your child and talk about why these animals can live in such a cold place.
+Be sure to check out this Easy Polar Bear Craft for preschool!

 – Geography – This ice sensory bin leads to natural curiosity about where the Arctic is located.